This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Benefits of asparagus juice include that it’s a great source of folate, beta-carotene and vitamin K, although juicing it will remove its valuable fiber.

 Drinking some may help relieve bloating since it increases urination.
-To cut the “funky” taste of asparagus juice, mix it sweet elements like apple or carrot, or make it savory and pair with tomato, cilantro, garlic and salt.
+To cut the “funky” taste of asparagus juice, mix it with sweet elements like apple or carrot, or make it savory and pair with tomato, cilantro, garlic and salt.

-How to Grow Asparagus:
+How to grow asparagus:

 Asparagus is a perennial, which means it comes back year after year, in the early spring time while it’s still somewhat cool.
 It thrives in any area where the ground freezes during winter or goes through dry seasons, and it’s difficult to grow the crop in mild or wet areas.

 Asparagus plants are monoecious, meaning that each plant is either male or female.
-Male plants harvest more shoots/spears because they don’t have to invest energy in producing seeds; they have stronger root systems and can be up to three times more productive than female plants.
+Male plants harvest more shoots/spears because they don’t have to invest energy in producing seeds.
+They have stronger root systems and can be up to three times more productive than female plants.

 Here are some tips for growing asparagus, according to the Farmer’s Almanac:

-• Plant in early spring time, ideally in soil that has a pH of 6.0 to 8.0.
+- Plant in early spring time, ideally in soil that has a pH of 6.0 to 8.0.

-How to Cook Asparagus:
+How to cook asparagus:

-There are so many ways to cook asparagus, whether sautéing some in a pan with water, lemon and olive oil, grilling over medium heat, or roasting in the oven.
+There are so many ways to cook asparagus, whether sautéing some in a pan with water, lemon and olive oil; grilling over medium heat; or roasting in the oven.
 You can even cook some in the microwave if you are short on time.

-It can also be roasted quickly, which takes only about 10 minutes.
 It’s best to serve or cook asparagus with a little olive oil or coconut oil, since some of the nutrients found in this veggie are absorbed better when eaten alongside some fat.

 Does cooking affect the nutrition of asparagus?
 It can, since some antioxidants and vitamins are sensitive to heat.